ny000815/q_learn/l1/qSQL.md

 VTS   | 7.290009e+11
 \
-// Using 'lj' to join the average duration column to our table show without Fby select from jan09 lj resBy where duration < avgDuration / date       month   vendor pickup_time                   dropoff_time         ..
+// Using 'lj' to join the average duration column to our table show withoutFby: select from jan09 lj resBy where duration < avgDuration / date       month   vendor pickup_time                   dropoff_time         ..
 -----------------------------------------------------------------------------..